carpentries-incubator/gitlab-novice/learners/setup.md

 # Setup

-To follow the lesson, you need to have a text editor and Git installed.
+To follow the lesson, you need access to GitLab.

-You also need access to to GitLab.
+If the taught version of this course introduces the interaction between local repositories and GitLab, you also need to have a text editor and Git installed.

 The following sections provide information on how to install the required software, if necessary, and how you get access to GitLab.